holoplot/ravenna-fpga-drivers/README.md

 This driver supports the network interfaces and exposed them as Linux network interfaces.

+### Statistics

+The driver exposes a number of non-standard statistics through the `ethtool` API.
+Users can use `ethtool -S <device>` to read the statistics.

 ### SysFS entries

-Some of the driver's non-standard statistics and configuration can be read and written through the sysfs interface.
+Some more non-standard configuration can be read and written through the sysfs interface.

 | Entry name				 | Access    | Description                                 |
 |----------------------------------------|:---------:|---------------------------------------------|